-A belly up cat is not asking to have her belly stroked.
-If you do stroke her belly do it sensitivity initially and test what you can do without stimulating a response that might lead to a play scratch.
+A belly-up cat is not asking to have her belly stroked.
+If you do stroke her belly, do it sensitivity initially and test what you can do without stimulating a response that might lead to a play scratch.

 Playing with your cat can easily result in a scratch.
-You either accept it of play less vigorously.
+You accept it or play less vigorously.
 Play can turn into something that people don’t like.
 Cats are strong.
 They can hurt.
 This is why we see lots of scratches to hands and lower arms.
 These are nearly always play scratches.
 They can be avoided.
 Playing too aggressively with your cat will train him to believe he can shred your hands.

 Waving your hand in front of a cat who is ‘fired up’ or less than ideally socialised may result in a bite or scratch on the hand.

 Be aware of your cat’s mood.
 If a cat has been aggressive to another cat, just leave him alone for a bit until he calms down.
 Then you can pick him up or stroke him.
-If you do it too early your cat will still be in aggressive mode and he may hurt you.
+If you do it too early your cat will still be in ‘aggressive mode’, and he may hurt you.